amrbakoubann/Playtime-Checker-PY/README.md

 # Playtime-Checker-PY

-Playtime checker for League of Legends using Riot Games API
+Playtime checker for League of Legends using Riot Games API and Python